pmmp/PocketMine-MP/CONTRIBUTING.md

 * **Keep each pull request only contain one feature**.
 The only exception is when all features in the pull request are related to each other, and share the same core changes.
 * **Do not create pull requests that only bump the MCPE version**.
 If it is ready to be updated, the team will update the values directly.
 Do not change the MCPE version or protocol version in a pull request, unless you have updated the protocol (all packets) entirely.

+### Cosmetic pull requests
+To avoid creation of pull requests merely to add a name onto the contributor list, pull requests that only carry cosmetic changes from non-team-members are discouraged.
+Examples of cosmetic pull requests include but are not limited to:

+* Only editing files not related to code, espeically GitHub-/integration-related files, such as the README.md, this CONTRIBUTING.md, files in the .github/ directory, etc. These changes involve the team's policy, and is not included in the scope of pull requests, which should be about the software itself.
+This does not include changes to CI test scripts that help make the tests more inclusive.
+* Bumping submodule versions.
+* Some minor mistakes in human-readable string literals.
+Actually, such string literals should eventually be moved to our translator emgine.
+* Bumping protocol versions and MCPE version names without including actual protocol changes, even if the client protocol number bump does not involve actual protocol changes.
+* Formatting, unless it changes the behaviour of the code.

+It is understood that some sincere contributors only wish to improve the repository at every minor aspect.
+In case such problems are spotted, please [create an issue](#creating-an-issue), or [contact the team directly](#i-have-a-question), to prevent such issues to be resolved.
+This is to prevent the influx of unnecessary pull requests that distract code flow.

 **Thanks for contributing to PocketMine-MP!**

 ### Code Syntax